Basic Search [?]

 Western Ghats of southern India.

 See comment under Sooglossidae.
-Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297: 191, regarded Nasikabatrachidae to be a synonym of Sooglossidae because the former is monotypic and the two together form a monophyletic unit.
 However, subsequent, nearly universal, usage has been to treat these as distinct due to the antiquity of both groups.
 Bossuyt and Roelants, 2009, in Hedges and Kumar (eds.), Timetree of Life: 357-364, considered this taxon a distinct family based on the age of its divergence from Sooglossidae.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, in their study of Genbank sequences confirmed this sister-taxon relationship of Nasikabatrachidae and Sooglossidae.
 Blackburn and Wake, 2011, In Zhang (ed.), Zootaxa, 3148: 39-55, briefly reviewed the taxonomic history of this taxon.
 Vitt and Caldwell, 2013, Herpetology, 4th Ed., provided a summary of life history, diagnosis, and taxonomy.

 Contained taxa (1 sp.):

 Please note: these links will take you to external websites not affiliated with the American Museum of Natural History.
 We are not responsible for their content.